Bennie Demps: Murder of Alfred Sturgis

 On September 7, 1976, four years after he was removed from death row, Bennie Demps committed a third murder, which ultimately led to his second and final death sentence.

-On that fateful day, Demps and two other prisoners, Harry Mungin (born July 20, 1949) and James Jackson (born November 27, 1952), attacked a 23-year-old fellow inmate named Alfred Sturgis (January 12, 1953 – September 7, 1976) for allegedly being a snitch.
-Sturgis, who was serving a life sentence for both escape and second-degree murder charges, was reportedly being held down by both Demps and Mungin while Jackson used a home-made knife to stab Sturgis several times.
-At the time of Sturgis's stabbing, Jackson was serving a jail term of six months to 15 years for robbery and firearm possession, while Mungin was serving 50 years' imprisonment for robbery.
+Demps and fellow prisoners Harry Mungin (born July 20, 1949) and James Jackson (born November 27, 1952) attacked 23-year-old inmate Alfred Sturgis (January 12, 1953 – September 7, 1976) for allegedly being a snitch.
+Sturgis, who was serving a life sentence for both escape and second-degree murder charges, was reportedly being held down by both Demps and Mungin while Jackson used a home-made knife to stab him several times.
+At the time, Jackson was serving a jail term of six months to 15 years for robbery and firearm possession, while Mungin was serving 50 years' imprisonment for robbery.

-Sturgis, who was mortally wounded, was found by correctional officers inside a cell and subsequently rushed to the prison hospital of Union Correctional Institution, and later transferred to the Reception and Medical Center (RMC).
+Sturgis was found by correctional officers mortally wounded inside a cell.
+He was rushed to the prison hospital of Union Correctional Institution, and later transferred to the Reception and Medical Center (RMC).
 However, due to inadequate facilities at both institutions, Sturgis was transferred to the Shands Teaching Hospital in Gainesville.
-However, Sturgis died shortly after being admitted there.
-Before he died, Sturgis told one of the prison officers that Demps and Mungin restrained him while Jackson stabbed him, naming them as the three attackers.
-Larry Hathaway, another prisoner, testified that he seen the trio attacking and knifing Sturgis.
-Similarly, Sturgis's best friend Arthur Copeland, a former death row inmate serving life plus 50 years for the robbery-murder of a deaf-mute man, heard Sturgis naming Jackson, Mungin and Demps as the people attacking him.
+He died shortly after being admitted there.
+Before he died, Sturgis told a prison officer that Demps and Mungin restrained him while Jackson stabbed him.
+Larry Hathaway, another prisoner, testified that he saw the trio attacking and knifing Sturgis.
+Similarly, Sturgis's best friend Arthur Copeland, a former death row inmate serving life plus 50 years for the robbery-murder of a deaf-mute man, heard Sturgis name Jackson, Mungin and Demps as the people attacking him.